 If you are getting a mortgage, there will be a few more items on the sheet.
 See the table at the bottom of this post for some of the more common items that you will run into.

 If this is your first purchase, it can be difficult to tell whether some fees are legitimate or not.
 At BREP, we’re happy to review your settlement sheet with you free of charge.
-We do this because we believe in helping new homebuyers and investors, and frankly because these fees piss us off and we want to see them stopped.
+We do this because we believe in helping new homebuyers, and don’t want to see fellow Philadelphians ripped off.
 If you contact us we’ll be happy to set up an appointment with you to review your documents and go over any questions you might have.

 |Common Settlement Charges|